 - Do not place hot objects such as cooking pans on the sink cover.
-The plastic can become deformed. - ▷ Do not use the glass gas cooker lid as a hob. - Do not close the gas cooker lid while the gas cooker is in operation. - ▷ Do not apply pressure on the gas cooker lid when it is closed. - Do not place hot cooking pans on the gas cooker lid.
+The plastic can become deformed. - ▷ Do not use the glass gas cooker lid as a hob. - Do not apply pressure on the gas cooker lid when it is closed. - Do not place hot cooking pans on the gas cooker lid.

-- Only use pots and pans whose diameter is appropriate for the gas cooker burners. - When the flame goes out, the thermocouple automatically cuts the gas supply. - Further information can be obtained in the device manufacturer's instruction manual.
+- Only use pots and pans whose diameter is appropriate for the gas cooker burners. - ▶ When the flame goes out, the thermocouple automatically cuts the gas supply. - > Further information can be obtained in the device manufacturer's instruction manual.